jeremenichelli/jeremenichelli.github.io/_posts/2017-08-22-the-web-is-still-broken.md

 ---
 title: The web is still broken
-resume: Each year triggered by a different comment or experience, here is my annual take about the web being horrible, or not that great, to build stuff.
+resume: Each year triggered by a different comment or experience, here is my annual take about the web being horrible, or not that great, to build software nowadays.
 ---

 This time the cliffhanger came from [Ken Wheeler's talk](https://www.youtube.com/watch?v=WEQx3wz8QeY) at Chain React Conf, which you should check out.
 In fact, I suggest you go there and then come back to this article.